Karolinska Institutet builds for the future

 - The Widerström Building (Widerströmska huset) - office and education block

 The new buildings are located along Solnavägen, the main road separating Karolinska Institutet from the new university hospital.
-From having been almost invisible from the main road, the university will present a proud new face towards the city.
+From having been almost invisible from the main road, the university presents a proud new face towards the city.

 Better study environments